- Code FINM7046

 Upon successful completion, students will have the knowledge and skills to:

-- Demonstrate an understanding of financial transactions, institutions and markets, including money markets, stock markets, foreign exchange, derivatives markets and contracts.
+- Describe financial transactions, institutions and markets, including money markets, stock markets, foreign exchange, derivatives markets and contracts.

-- Describe the concept of diversification, including the risk and return relationship and calculate optimal weights for a portfolio comprising of two financial assets.
+- Discuss the concept of diversification, including the risk and return relationship.

-- Use financial evidence to inform management practice and ethical decision-making.
+- Source financial evidence and data to inform management practice and ethical decision-making.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.